icons8/lunacy-docs/docs/autolayout.md

 When working with components and creating their instances, you can reset overrides for component instances.
 This means that, if you made changes to a component instance, you can reset it to match its main component once more.

-When you’re working with an auto layout frame that itself is also a component or contains component instances, you'll have two override buttons (<embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/49CEooqv1U6WWWTQz7oAbg.svg" width="16" />) in the Inspector.
+When you’re working with an auto layout frame that itself is also a component or contains component instances, you'll have two **Reset override** buttons (<embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PmMyhR72A0GyShZvh91lgA.svg" width="16" />) in the Inspector.
 Don’t let them confuse you:

-- The Reset overrides (<embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/49CEooqv1U6WWWTQz7oAbg.svg" width="16" />)  button appears in the Auto layout section when you make changes to the **auto layout properties** of a component.
+- The **Reset overrides** button appears in the Auto layout section when you make changes to the **auto layout properties** of a component.
 Click it to reset these properties and return them to the defaults of the main component.
 - The same button appears in the **Component** section when you make changes to the **auto layout properties of a component** and/or to **distinct components in the auto layout** frame.
 Use it to reset **all overrides** for the component: both the auto layout properties and any individual component changes.

 Here’s how it works: